1867; four-year, private college of liberal arts and sciences.

 Religious and Spiritual Life

-600-seat chapel, regular ecumenical services, weekly Bible studies and prayer groups, monthly Catholic Eucharist, monthly Taizé prayer service.
+Six-hundred-seat chapel, regular ecumenical services, weekly Bible studies and prayer groups, monthly Catholic Eucharist, monthly Taizé prayer service.
 Service projects, spiritual renewal retreats, and special spiritual life lectures and programs offered each semester.
-Student groups including Newman Club (Catholic students), Interfaith Council, Greater Portland Hillel, Agape (Campus Crusade for Christ), Unitarian Universalist Group, Zen Sangha Buddhist Meditation, LDS study group (Mormon), Common Ground Pagan Student Alliance, Fellowship of Christian Athletes, Global Friends (International Student Ministry), Muslim Student Association.
+Student groups including Newman Club (Catholic students), Interfaith Council, Greater Portland Hillel, Agape (Campus Crusade for Christ), Unitarian Universalist Group, Buddhist Group, LDS study group (Mormon), Common Ground (earth spirituality and pagan), Fellowship of Christian Athletes, Muslim Student Association, Meditation Group, Mystical Grooves—Deepening Roots, Expanding Skies.

 Also enrolled at Lewis & Clark: